njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-jquery-change-tracking.rst

 Change Tracking
 ##################

-The `vui-change-tracking-jquery <https://www.npmjs.com/browse/keyword/vui>`_ library provides jQuery-based widgets, events, Less mixins, and CSS that can be used to visually indicate unsaved changes to form inputs.
+The `jquery-vui-change-tracking <https://www.npmjs.com/browse/keyword/vui>`_ library provides jQuery-based widgets, events, Less mixins, and CSS that can be used to visually indicate unsaved changes to form inputs.
 When a user changes the input value for a field, the field is highlighted with a background color.

 .. role:: example